 Barbara finally managed to find a house to buy - Yalta.
 The fact that it was only 300 metres from Russet House gave us much flexibility with regard to Adam.
 We soon established a basic pattern whereby he would live with me from Sunday night to Thursday afternoon, and be with Barbara (who worked full-time hours, but long days Monday-Wednesday and short ones on Thursday-Friday) for the rest of the week.
 However, Barbara would also look after Adam when I was in Brussels, while Adam and I would have time together at weekends when it suited us.
 This pattern, more or less, remained in place throughout Adam’s secondary school years.

-At this point in my life, I had never experienced the death of anyone close to me - so it was all the more sorrowful to lose three.
+At this point in my life, I had never experienced the death of anyone close to me, no one - so it was all the more sorrowful to lose three.
 My stepfather died, very suddenly on a trip to Zimbabwe, in April.
 Barbara’s mother, Rosemary, died in November.
-And my very good friend Rosy died, far too young still in her 50s, that July.
+And my very good friend Rosy died, all too young still in her 50s, that July.
 Another death, a few weeks later, would cause a national outpouring of emotion.

 ‘Do you keep a fascinating diary?’ ran the headline on a brief item in a June edition of ‘Radio Times’.
 Yes, yes, I do, went my inner self.
 I sent off some extracts, as requested, and was then asked to provide more.
-In December, a producer of the Radio Four programme, ‘Messages to Myself’, spent several hours at Russet House interviewing me to gather material for a half hour programme on my diaries!
+(Diaries 56, 57)

 Paul K Lyons (December 2016)